 The OASIS report will not contain "before and after" data for price corrections.
-Once the CAISO replaces invalid prices are replaced-with corrected prices en-OASIS will not make , the old invalid prices are no longer relevant and will not be made-available.
-Note that OASIS does provide data versioning functionality, which allows Market Participants to identify which data points have been updated during the price correction process, and also can be set to notify Market Participants when updates occurte data therein.
+Once the CAISO replaces invalid prices with corrected prices OASIS will not make invalid prices available.
+Note that OASIS does provide data versioning functionality, which allows Market Participants to identify which data points have been updated during the price correction process, and also can be set to notify Market Participants when updates occur.